 NIV - If your right eye causes you to stumble, gouge it out and throw it away.
 It is better for you to lose one part of your body than for your whole body to be thrown into hell.
 And if your right hand causes you to stumble, cut it off and throw it away.
 It is better for you to lose one part of your body than for your whole body to go into hell.

 Prominent religious scholars explained, This man dispels demons by Satan's power.
 So Jesus called them and answered using symbolic language: How can a delusion be dispelled by falsehood?
-Theology that is irrational has no solid foundation.
-Minds governed by irrational theology are unstable.
-If a falsehood is shown to be irrational it loses its power to delude the mind.
+Theology that is irrational or contradicts itself has no solid foundation.
+Minds governed by irrational, contradictory beliefs become unstable.
+And if falsehood can be demonstrated to be illogical it loses its power to delude the mind.
 The fact is a person whose mind is governed by strongly held beliefs can not be made to let go of their beliefs without first being forced to honestly question their beliefs.
 The truth you need to know is this: The psychological consequences of any sin can be alleviated.
-But while one holds a false belief concerning the nature of God the psychological consequences of that belief remain.
+But while one holds a false belief concerning the nature of God the psychological consequences of that belief will remain forever.